JJH: How it rolls in the boys’ club (excerpt)

 “Enter,” he said, studying a map of Jamesville.

-The door opened and a tall young woman with honey-colored skin and dark hair stepped in.
-Long curly ringlets fell around her gold earrings and touched her shoulders.
-Her bold yellow floral wraparound dress and red-colored wedges on her feet leaped out at him.
+The door opened, and a tall young woman with honey-colored skin and dark hair stepped in.
+She moved with an athlete’s grace, long curly ringlets bounced against her shoulders.
+The yellow floral wraparound dress made her impossible to ignore – exactly the kind of confidence he’d expect from a former college athlete.
 Paul nearly gasped.
 She was stunning.

 Her dark brown eyes found him, and she smiled.
-Stepping toward his desk, she extended a long bare well-toned arm.
+She stepped toward his desk and extended a long, bare, well-toned arm.
 “How do you do?
 I’m Ms. Penny Huntington, your new counselor.”

 Paul stood and extended his hand but had to clear his throat before speaking.
 “Paul Boniface, Principal of Jamesville High School.”
 He pointed toward a seat in front of his desk.